Transubstantiation: Catholic readings of patristic quotes

-In about 150, Justin Martyr, referring to the Eucharist, wrote: "Not as common bread and common drink do we receive these; but in like manner as Jesus Christ our Savior, having been made flesh by the Word of God, had both flesh and blood for our salvation, so likewise have we been taught that the food which is blessed by the prayer of His word, and from which our blood and flesh by transmutation are nourished, is the flesh and blood of that Jesus who was made flesh."
+Around 150, Justin Martyr wrote: "Not as common bread and common drink do we receive these, but ... the food which is blessed by the prayer of His word, and from which our blood and flesh by transmutation are nourished, is the flesh and blood of that Jesus who was made flesh."
+Ferguson and Kelly note Justin's contrast between "common" food and the consecrated elements.
+Catholic authors cite scholastic transubstantiation as a later explanation of this inherited realism.